queilawithaQ/documentation/_pro/quickstart/getting-started-part-four.md

 git clone git@github.com:codeship/ci-guide.git
 ```

-## Getting Started With Codeship Pro (Part 4)
+## Getting Started With CodeShip Pro (Part 4)

 Let's take a look at volumes, and let's start with *what is a volume and what is it good for*?

-First, it's important to know that Codeship does not reuse containers on different steps, meaning there is no way for a container to grab data or information - or maintain changes - made by a previous container or step in your workflow.
+First, it's important to know that CodeShip does not reuse containers on different steps, meaning there is no way for a container to grab data or information - or maintain changes - made by a previous container or step in your workflow.

 This can create some problems.
 What if you want to create a service responsible for generating all your production assets, or what if you prepare your database in one service and need it to remain the same in the next step when you run your tests?

 That's where volumes come in.
 A volume is mounted on the host, "underneath" your containers, and you can specify which containers can read from volumes defined by other services.
 This lets you artifact data, generate assets and pass data between services easily - while keeping your services and steps isolated like you would want for a truly high-integrity CI process.
-Note that volumes are standard Docker functionality, not Codeship-specific.
+Note that volumes are standard Docker functionality, not CodeShip-specific.

 ![Volume/Host/Container Diagram]({{ site.baseurl }}/images/gettingstarted/sharedhostvolume.png)

-## How To Set One Up
+### Creating volumes

 Let's open our services file and find our main application service and make a quick modification.